How to protect you and your business

-3. Whaling phishing – this type of cyberattack targets a company’s senior employees.
+3. Whaling phishing is a type of cyberattack that targets a company’s senior employees.
 A whaling attack usually asks the target to make a high-pressured decision.
-Or pretends to be a Senior Manager and pressurises a junior member of staff into performing an action that the cyber criminal can profit from.
+Or pretends to be a Senior Manager and pressurises a junior member of staff into performing an action that the cybercriminal can profit from.

 Type of whaling attack:

-4. Vishing phishing – ‘voice phishing’ – usually via a phone call.
+4. Vishing phishing is ‘voice phishing’, which usually occurs via a phone call.
 Commonly use Voice over IP (VoIP) technology from a scammer, pretending to be a company’s representative, who attempts to elicit personal information from the caller, such as credit card or login details.

-5. Smishing phishing – Smishing is very similar to phishing, however, the crimes are performed over text or messaging services like WhatsApp.
+5. Smishing phishing is very similar to phishing, however, the crimes are performed over text or messaging services like WhatsApp.